-To answer Q_3 , we formulate a churn prediction task to distinguish churning users from staying users.
+To answer $\Re\Omega_3$, we formulate a churn prediction task to distinguish churning users from staying users.
 It is crucial to identify potential churners from the group of long-term producers before they decide to leave the community because this group produces about 40% of reviews on Yelp and 20% of tips on Foursquare according to the analyzed datasets.
-We demonstrate that the insights established in this work enable us to predict whether a user will stop contributing to the community in the future.
+We demonstrate that the insights established in this thesis enable us to predict whether a user will stop contributing to the community in the future.

 Our model based on Logistic Regression (LR) using all derived features achieves 0.768 AUC1 (711 AUC), which outperforms all baseline models by up to 56.4% (43.3%) in AUC in Yelp (in Foursquare).
 After that, we explore to what extent we can further improve the performance of predicting churners by adopting a deep learning approach.
 Our best model achieves even higher performance of 0.882 AUC in Yelp and 0.799 AUC in Foursquare.

-In summary, the main contributions of this work include:
+In summary, the main contributions of this thesis include:

-- (1) We show that users constantly wander around diverse offline places, contrasting to the human life course assumption. - (2) We find that the behavioral differences between churners and stayers are significant and that various factors show these differences with users' first 10 reviews. - (3) We demonstrate the effectiveness of our observations by significantly improving the performance over all of the baseline LR models on the churn prediction task.
+- 1. We show that users constantly wander around diverse offline places, contrasting to the human life course assumption. - 2.
+We find that the behavioral differences between churners and stayers are significant and that various factors show these differences with users' first 10 reviews. - 3.
+We demonstrate the effectiveness of our observations by significantly improving the performance over all of the baseline LR models on the churn prediction task.
 Based on our proposed features, we employ a deep learning model and achieve even higher performance in predicting potential churners in LBSNs.

-The rest of the paper is organized as follows.
-Section 2 summarizes the related work and Section 3 describes the analyzed datasets.
-Section 4 presents the designed analytical framework.
-In Section 5, we study users' geographical engagement.
-After that, in Section 6, we examine users' behaviors based on their reviews.
-In Section 7, we predict churning users.
-After that, Section 8 discusses the limitations of our approach and Section 9 describes the potential implications of this work.
-Finally, we conclude the paper in Section 10.
+The rest of the dissertation is organized as follows.
+Chapter 2 summarizes the related work, and Chapter 3 presents the designed analytical framework.
+In Chapter 4, we study users' geographical engagement.
+After that, in Chapter 5, we examine the behavioral differences between churners and stayers.
+In Chapter 6, we predict churning users.
+After that, Chapter 7 discusses the limitations and the potential implications of this thesis.
+Finally, we conclude the thesis in Chapter 8.

-1https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc
+$^{^{1} \\ \}text{https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc}$